 Schedule A Breast Reconstruction Consultation Today

-If you’re prepared to discuss breast reconstruction with a board certified plastic surgeon, please contact the office of Dr. Ellen Janetzke in Birmingham, Michigan.
+If you’re prepared to discuss breast reconstruction with a board-certified plastic surgeon, please contact the office of Dr. Ellen Janetzke in Bloomfield Hills, Michigan.
 We are located just 25 miles north of Detroit and 10 miles East of West Bloomfield, Michigan.
 Call 248-220-6760 or send us an email using the online contact form.
 Our staff looks forward to hearing from you soon!